anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ~~~~

 This results in a total of 96 bits, or 12 bytes.
-The structure stores the srcport, the originating IPv6 Link-Local address, the IPv4/IPv6 family (as a single bit) and an ifindex to provide the link-local scope.
+The structure stores the Pledge's UDP source port (srcport), the IID bits of the Pledge's originating IPv6 link-Local
+address (iid), the IPv4/IPv6 family (as a single bit) and an interface index (ifindex) to provide the link-local scope.
-This fits nicely into a single AES128 CBC block for instance, resulting in a 16 byte context message.
+This size fits nicely into a single AES128 CBC block for instance, resulting in a 16 byte block of context data,
+jp_context_encrypted.
+This jp_context_encrypted data block is then wrapped in a CBOR byte string to form the jp_context element.
+So for the example jp_context_plaintext of 12 bytes, we get a jp_context_encrypted of 16 bytes, and finally
+a jp_context of 17 bytes which adds a 1-byte overhead of encoding the data as a CBOR byte string.

+Note: when IPv6 is used only the lower 64-bits of the origin IP need to be recorded,
+because they are all IPv6 link-Local addresses, so the upper 64-bits are just "fe80::" and can be elided.
+For IPv4, a link-Local IPv4 address {{RFC3927}} would be used, and it would always fit into 64 bits.
+On media where the Interface IDentifier (IID) is not 64-bits, a different field size for iid will be necessary.

-The Join Proxy MUST maintain the same context block for all communications from the same pledge.
+The Join Proxy MUST maintain the same context data for all communications from the same Pledge.
-This implies that any encryption key either does not change during the communication, or that when it does, it is acceptable to break any onboarding connections which have not yet completed.
+This implies that the encryption key used either does not change during the onboarding attempt of the Pledge,
+or that when it does, it is acceptable to break any onboarding connections which have not yet completed.

-If using a context parameter like defined above, it should be easy for the Join Proxy to meet this requirement without maintaining any local state about the pledge.
+If using a context data format like defined above, it should be easy for the Join Proxy to meet this requirement without maintaining any local state about the pledge.

-Note: when IPv6 is used only the lower 64-bits of the origin IP need to be recorded, because they are all IPv6 Link-Local addresses, so the upper 64-bits are just "fe80::".
-For IPv4, a Link-Local IPv4 address {{?RFC3927}} would be used, and it would fit into 64-bits.
-On media where the Interface IDentifier (IID) is not 64-bits, a different arrangement will be necessary.

 ### Processing by Registrar

-On reception of a JPY message by the Registrar, the Registrar MUST verify that the number of array elements is 2 or more.
+On reception of a JPY message by the Registrar, the Registrar MUST verify that the number of CBOR array elements is 2 or more.
-The pledge_content field must be provided as input to a DTLS library {{RFC9147}}, which along with the 5-tuple of the UDP connection provides enough context for the Registrar to pick an appropriate context.
+The content field must be provided as input to a DTLS library {{RFC9147}}, which along with the 5-tuple of the UDP connection
+provides enough information for the Registrar to pick an appropriate (active) client context.
-Note that the socket will need to be used for multiple DTLS flows, which is atypical for how DTLS usually uses sockets.
+Note that the same UDP socket will need to be used for multiple DTLS flows, which is atypical for how DTLS usually uses sockets.
-The pledge\_context\_message can be used to select an appropriate DTLS context, as DTLS headers do not contain any kind of of per session context.
+The jp_context field can be used to select an appropriate DTLS context, as DTLS headers do not contain any kind of of per-session context.
-The pledge\_context\_message needs to be linked to the DTLS context, and when DTLS records need to be sent, then the pledge\_context\_message needs to be prepended to the data that is sent.
+The jp_context field needs to be linked to the DTLS context, and when a DTLS message need to be sent back to the client,
+then the jp_context needs to be included in a JPY message along with the DTLS message in the content field.

 Examples are shown in {{examples}}.

-At the CoAP level, within the Constrained BRSKI and the EST-COAP {{RFC9148}} level, the block option {{RFC7959}} is often used.
+At the CoAP level, using the cBRSKI {{I-D.ietf-anima-constrained-voucher}} and the EST-CoAPS {{RFC9148}} protocols,
+the CoAP blockwise options {{RFC7959}} are often used to split large payloads into multiple data blocks.
-The Registrar and the Pledge MUST select a block size that would allow the addition of the JPY\_message header without violating MTU sizes.
+The Registrar and the Pledge MUST select a block size that would allow the addition of the JPY\_message header
+(including a jp_context field of up to 34 bytes) without violating MTU sizes.

 # Discovery {#jr-disc}

 ## Discovery operations by Join Proxy

-In order to accomodate automatic configuration of the Join Proxy, it must discover the location and a capabilities of the Registar.
+In order to accommodate automatic configuration of the Join Proxy, it must discover the location and a capabilities of the Registar.
 {{Section 10.2 of I-D.ietf-anima-constrained-voucher}} explains the basic mechanism, and this section explains the extensions required to discover whether stateless operation is supported.

 ### CoAP discovery {#coap-disc}